CloudLabsAI-Azure/SQL-database-in-Microsoft-Fabric/Workshop_Exercises/03 - Data Enrichment.md

 9. In the **Authentication kind** dropdown, select **Organizational Account**.

-10. Ensure You are signedin as <inject key="Username" enableCopy="false"/>
+10. Ensure You are signed in as <inject key="AzureAdUserEmail" enableCopy="false"/>

 11. Click on the **Next** button.